MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-deploy-helm-charts-kubernetes.md

 You can connect to the SQL Server instance using any familiar SQL Server client tool, such as SQL Server Management Studio (SSMS), Azure Data Studio, or **sqlcmd**.

-Connect to the instance of the SQL Server with the following settings:
+For example, if you connect to the SQL Server instance using SSMS, you can use the following settings:

 - **Server name:** Use the `External-IP` address for the `mssql-latest-deploy` service.
 In this example, it's `20.40.0.145`.
 - **Authentication:** Select **SQL Server Authentication** from the dropdown.